-Aspiration: Chapter has at least 15 members or 15% of the chapter, whichever is higher, attend Delta Upsilon Educational Programs (Leadership Institute, Presidents Academy, Regional Leadership Academy, Emerging Leaders Experience, and the Global Service Initiative) and/or educational programs in which the Delta Upsilon Educational Foundation provides scholarships (LeaderShape, UIFI, etc.), including at least eight members at the Leadership Institute.
-Chapter must utilize all named scholarships through the Delta Upsilon Educational Foundation, if available, in order to meet this standard level.
+Aspiration: Chapter has at least 12 members attend various Delta Upsilon educational programs (Leadership Institute, Presidents Academy, Regional Leadership Academy, Emerging Leaders Experience, and the Global Service Initiative), including at least one registered delegate at Leadership Institute and one member at Presidents Academy.
+In the case that local, state, or federal restrictions prohibit a chapter from attending a Delta Upsilon Program, exceptions can be made on a case-by-case basis.

-Expectation: Chapter has at least 10 members attend Delta Upsilon Educational Programs (Leadership Institute, Presidents Academy, Regional Leadership Academy, Emerging Leaders Experience, and the Global Service Initiative) and/or educational programs in which the Delta Upsilon Educational Foundation provides scholarships (LeaderShape, UIFI, etc.), including at least four members at the Leadership Institute.
-Chapter must utilize all named scholarships through the Delta Upsilon Educational Foundation, if available, in order to meet this standard level.
-Minimum: Chapter has at least 8 members attend DU educational programs (Leadership Institute, Presidents Academy, Regional Leadership Academy, Emerging Leaders Experience, and the Global Service Initiative), including at least two members at the Leadership Institute.
-Chapter must utilize all named scholarships through the Delta Upsilon Educational Foundation, if available, in order to meet this standard level.
+Expectation: Chapter has at least 10 members attend various Delta Upsilon educational programs (Leadership Institute, Presidents Academy, Regional Leadership Academy, Emerging Leaders Experience, and the Global Service Initiative), including at least one registered delegate at Leadership Institute and one member at Presidents Academy.
+In the case that local, state, or federal restrictions prohibit a chapter from attending a Delta Upsilon Program, exceptions can be made on a case-by-case basis.

+Minimum: Chapter has at least 6 members attend various Delta Upsilon educational programs (Leadership Institute, Presidents Academy, Regional Leadership Academy, Emerging Leaders

+Experience, and the Global Service Initiative), including at least one registered delegate at Leadership Institute and one member at Presidents Academy.
+In the case that local, state, or federal restrictions prohibit a chapter from attending a Delta Upsilon Program, exceptions can be made on a case-by-case basis.